Remi-2301/Remi/README.md

-## This is a test lol
+## Remi's profile
-yiu can view the site here https://remi-2301.github.io/Remi/
+you can view the site here https://remi-2301.github.io/Remi/